artefactual/archivematica/hack/README.md

 make restart-am-services
 ```

+You should now be able to access Archivematica services through the [Web UIs](#web-uis).

 ### GNU make

 Make commands above, and any subsequent calls to it below can be reviewed using